Erin Seekamp PhD

 SHORT DESCRIPTION OF INTERESTS:

-My work is interdisciplinary and I collaborate frequently with individuals skilled in quantifying and modeling climate change impacts and scenario projections, including the integration of adaptation strategies into optimization models.
+Through my research, I am to enhance adaptive capacity and foster vibrant and resilient socio-ecological communities.
+I seek interdisciplinary collaborations with individuals skilled in quantifying and modeling climate change impacts and scenario projections, including the integration of adaptation strategies into optimization models.

 - Climate adaptation planning for cultural heritages in coastal tourism destinations: A multi-objective optimization approach , TOURISM MANAGEMENT (2022)